 It can get chilly down here at the end of the world.
-Vibrant sticky turmeric chai tea comes to the rescue.
-This aromatic, spicy cup of sunshine is the perfect “cuddle” on a cool day.
+Vibrant sticky turmeric chai comes to the rescue.
+An aromatic, spicy cup of sunshine.
+Like a hug-in-a-mug on a cold day.

 Fresh turmeric root has a lighter, slightly fruitier flavour than dried.
-When I can get my hands on some I always make a batch of this chai.
-Don’t stress if you cannot find it, you can substitute with turmeric paste.
+When I can get my hands on fresh turmeric, I always make a batch of this chai.
+Don’t stress if you have none on hand, you can substitute with turmeric paste, find the recipe here.

-This recipe is just a guide.
-Juggle the spices and use what you have on hand.
+Use this sticky chai recipe as a guide.
+Juggle the spices, use what you have on hand.
 This is the version I like, you can find the perfect fit for your palate.

 Choose your own adventure and experiment!